Sausage and fennel ragu with homemade pasta

 - Fresh basil leaves

-An Italian family favourite, ragu is a slow-cooked meat sauce often served with pasta.
-This take on a Tuscan classic, using a traditional mix of pork and beef, was devised by food editor Emma Winterschladen.
-Once you’ve mastered how to make pasta at home, you’ll never look back.
-This is a comforting, flavoursome dish to enjoy with good company and a glass of red.
+An Italian family favourite, this ragu recipe makes a delicious slow-cooked meat sauce, best served with homemade pasta.
+This take on a Tuscan classic, uses a traditional mix of pork and beef, plus the addition of fennel which brings added freshness to the dish.
+And once you’ve mastered how to make pasta at home, you’ll never look back.

 - For the ragu, finely dice the onion, carrot, celery and garlic.
 Add into a deep-set pan with the olive oil.
 Slowly sauté the vegetables uncovered for 20 minutes on a low heat, adding in the fennel seeds for the final few minutes so they don’t burn.